Classic Motorcycle Build

 Here in central North Carolina, you can find Non-Ethanol fairly easily, but it is more expensive than premium blend.

 Tucked under the seat is a Dobeck TFI fuel controller.
-For those unfamiliar, it's an electronic device that adjusts the pulse sent to the fuel injectors at different rpm's.
+For those unfamiliar, it's an electronic device that adds or subtracts fuel based on load.

 Cam Chain Tensioners